jdw1996/bad-fonter/README.md

 # bad-fonter

-A CLI program for creating BDF fonts
+A CLI program for creating BDF fonts.
+Not yet operational.